NanoKnife Prostate Cancer Treatment

 1. Insertion of Electrodes

-A surgeon places thin needle-like electrodes around the tumor using imaging guidance (ultrasound, CT, or MRI).
+Needle-like electrodes (between 4 to 6 electrodes) are inserted around the tumor using ultrasound guidance.
 These electrodes are positioned precisely to target the cancerous area while sparing healthy tissue.

 2. Delivery of Electrical Pulses